Infectious Canine Hepatitis

 Other carnivores may become infected without developing clinical illness.

-The Cause: ICH is caused by canine adenovirus 1 (CAV-1), which is antigenically related only to CAV-2 (one of the causes of infectious canine tracheobronchitis).
-CAV-1 is resistant to lipid solvents and survives outside the host for weeks or months, but household bleach is an effective disinfectant.
+The Cause: ICH is caused by canine adenovirus 1 (CAV-1), which is antigenically related only to CAV-2 (one of the causes of infectious canine tracheobronchitis or "kennel cough").
+This virus is resistant to lipid solvents and survives outside the host for weeks or months, but household bleach is an effective disinfectant.

 Ingestion of urine, feces, or saliva of infected dogs is the main route of infection.